Romantic words flow freely from your lips. Music and poetry fill the air. This can only mean one thing.

 4. Design Your Own Spanish Cards from Scratch

-Perhaps the most romantic option of all, you can design your own Valentine’s Day card from scratch.
+Perhaps the most romantic option of all, you can design your own Valentine’s Day card from scratch and add your own Spanish writing.
 It’s less expensive than buying a card, although it takes more time and effort—but your beloved will surely treasure it.

 To make a Valentine’s Day card in Spanish, you might want to consider using Spanish-language romantic poetry and/or romantic phrases.